plechipt/article-django-react-app/README.md

 ## Technologies used
 - On backend Django with GraphQL
-- On frontend React
+- On frontend React with Apollo

 ## Features
 #### Users
-- Authentication
+- JWT Authentication
 - Listing all users
 - Pagination
 #### Posts